Custom Fields and Multi-Lined Outputs

 - Output the list of 32-bit Apps into the FileWave Client log.

-As an integer, Inventory Queries may be built to target the devices with the highest quantity of installed 32-bit Apps first and over time, as software is replaced, the count should come down, until all apps have been accounted for.
+With the count stored as an integer, Inventory Reports (formerly Queries) can target devices with the highest number of 32-bit apps first.
+As software is replaced, the count should drop until all affected apps have been handled.

 The script could look something like the following, which consists of: